-Have you ever spent hours creating a killer blog post and later realised there’s an annoying spelling mistake in the URL?
+Have you spent hours creating a killer blog post to later realise there’s a spelling mistake in the URL?

 How to change the permalink without losing traffic

 Luckily, there is a way to change a URL without losing traffic (but there might not be a way to change a permalink and retain share counts).
 It’s done using a server-side redirect command, which automatically redirects people from the old URL to the new one.

 A 301 redirect informs search engines the old URL has changed to the new URL and all traffic and link equity should now point to the new URL.

 When set up correctly, a 301 redirect automatically sends users from the old URL to new URL.

 Don’t worry.
 It’s not hard to do and of course, there’s a WordPress plugin to handle the techie side.

 Fixing the spelling mistake is the easy part.
 Before you go ahead and do that, it’s important to understand the consequences of changing a URL.